adrian-lison/EpiSewer/README.md

 license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/epinowcast/epinowcast/blob/master/LICENSE.md/)

-The `EpiSewer` R package provides a Bayesian generative model to estimate effective reproduction numbers from wastewater concentration measurements over time.
-Regular concentration measurements at wastewater treatment plants can provide a longitudinal data signal to track the transmission dynamics of a pathogen in the catchment population.
+The `EpiSewer` R package provides a Bayesian generative model to estimate effective reproduction numbers from concentration measurements at a wastewater treatment plant (or other sampling site) over time.
+This allows to track the transmission dynamics of a pathogen in the associated catchment population.
 The `EpiSewer` model is tailored to the specifics of wastewater concentration measurements, offers comprehensive uncertainty quantification via MCMC sampling in `stan`, and provides easily configurable modeling components.

 ## Model highlights